 Everyone has a box of assorted wrapping paper in a closet, and there’s a 100% chance it’s completely unsuitable for the gift you need to wrap.

 Partnering with a local nursery with favorable pricing is key.
 These initiatives can perform very well around the winter holiday months, too.
 Maybe they’d be great ways for your winter guard ensemble to raise more money!

 Essentially an advanced gift card program, this retail affinity giant is ubiquitous in certain regions of the United States.
 They work with 750+ of the most popular brands, like groceries, coffee, entertainment, and gas.

 Yes they weigh a METRIC TON, but these books can convert into cash for your school fundraising efforts.

 The ever-famous 50/50, where an arm’s length of tickets can be the gateway to untold riches.
 Consider a 50/50 raffle fundraiser at any school event your ensemble runs (except maybe winter/spring concerts – check with your director).

 Raffle tickets can work well for lots of performing arts groups like winter percussion or color guard, but be sure to understand all of the factors like permits or taxes.

 Not certain if there’s more to this than gathering up pennies from change dishes, car cup-holders, or couch cushions?
 We’ve heard of lots of schools turning these into inter-class competitions: who can fill the Poland Spring jug first, seniors or sophomores?

-You might try winter percussion vs. winter guard, or marching band vs. chorus.
+Have your winter percussion compete against winter guard, or marching band vs. chorus.